Conservation & Science

-Edward Wilkerson Jr. received a B.A. from the University of Chicago.
-He entered the software industry as a programmer for CNA Insurance, where he developed an accounting system for personal-property insurance policies.
+Edward Wilkerson Jr. entered the software industry as a programmer for CNA Insurance, where he developed an accounting system for personal-property insurance policies.
 He subsequently worked at Time Life as a software applications programmer.

-Much of his current software expertise was gained as a software developer for Applied Systems, a major vendor of software for the insurance industry.
-At Applied, he managed the development and testing of the software needs for five insurance companies.
+Much of his current software expertise was gained as a software developer for Applied Systems, a major vendor of software for the insurance industry, where he managed the development of the software needs for five insurance companies.

-In 2007 Edward began his career as informatics analyst for conservation and science programs at Lincoln Park Zoo.
-His main focus is developing the database, software and web interface for the USDA/AZA Avian Influenza Surveillance System.
-This system will be used to enter data from the sampling and testing of birds in zoos across the country, aiding officials in monitoring for the presence of avian influenza.
+In 2007, Edward began his career as informatics analyst for conservation and science programs at Lincoln Park Zoo.
+His main focus is developing the database, software, and web interface for the USDA/AZA Avian Influenza Surveillance System.
+This system is used to enter data from the sampling and testing of birds in zoos across the country, aiding officials in monitoring for the presence of avian influenza.

-From becoming involved with the zoo community Edward has developed an interest in the interrelation of animals and diseases.
-Much of his recent work has centered on managing demographic, health and metric data about animals.
-Systems he has worked on include ethograms for Gombe Mother-Infant Research, deer carcass data from the Illinois Department of Transportation and the creation of a database to house animal endocrine methodologies and protocols for hormonal analysis.
+Edward has developed an interest in the interrelation of animals and diseases.
+Much of his recent work has centered on managing demographic, health, and metric data about animals.
+Systems he has worked on include ethograms for Gombe Mother-Infant Research, deer carcass data from the Illinois Department of Transportation, and a database to house animal endocrine methodologies and protocols for hormonal analysis.